ADGEfficiency/programming-resources/data-engineering/sql.md

 modern sql db can handle complex functionality to work with text, dates and geolocational data triggers, stored procedures

+"NoSQL" DBs are usually used for serving fast, targeted queries.
+Often this is sold with the additional promises of horizontal scalability (see note 2).
+However, "NoSQL" is an unfortunate catch-all industry slang for "a database that isn't relational":

+    it doesn't model the data as rows and columns

+    it might not be queryable by SQL (see note 3)

+Some examples are ElasticSearch, Cassandra, MongoDB, and Redis, whose main common trait is that they don't store or access data using the relational concept of rows and columns.

 ## ORMs

 [Object-Relational Mapping is the Vietnam of Computer Science](https://blog.codinghorror.com/object-relational-mapping-is-the-vietnam-of-computer-science/)